chentoast/blog/_posts/2019-2-01-ExponentialFamilies.md

 title: Exponential Families
 ---

-For my first post, I thought I would start with a topic that forms the cornerstone of Bayesian Modeling, and unifies many far reaching ideas in statistics.
-I'll introduce the concept, and go over just a few of their basic and nice properties.
+For my first notebook, I thought I would start with the Exponential Family, which is one of the foundations for both Bayesian and Frequentist statistics.
+The range of topics spanned by the study of Exponential Families is extremely broad, which means that if you really study Exponential Families in great detail, you'll end up learning a ton about statistics in general.
+In that sense, Exponential Families are worth their weight in gold, which is why I thought this would be a good starting point.
+Although they might look a bit abstract at first, it turns out that they have many incredibly rich and useful properties that make them desirable for applications.

 ## What are Exponential Families?